What is Mastercard? A comprehensive guide to the global card network

 While exact market shares fluctuate, Mastercard’s is influential in most global markets.
 Mastercard is especially strong in Europe and North America for payment and receipt purposes.
 Here are some of the major sectors where Mastercard has a strong presence:

-Mastercard is also prominent in the B2B sector, supporting varied payment options such as virtual cards that are specifically tailored for bulk payments and vendor settlements.
+• B2B transactions: Mastercard is also prominent in the B2B sector, supporting varied payment options such as virtual cards that are specifically made for bulk payments and vendor settlements.

-Digital wallets and mobile payment apps often use Mastercard as a primary network for tokenized transactions.
+• Emerging payment technologies: Digital wallets and mobile payment apps often use Mastercard as a primary network for tokenized transactions, and offer features such as digital identity verification to make the process more secure.

-Asset managers, hedge funds, and other financial organizations use Mastercard for fund transfers, investment activities, and liquidity management.
+• Financial services and fintech companies: Asset managers, hedge funds, and other financial organizations use Mastercard for fund transfers, investment activities, and liquidity management.
+API-based integrations offer extra flexibility for custom financial solutions.

 In addition to its popularity in these markets, Mastercard is a mainstay for certain customer segments and businesses, including: